Hacker Perspective: Telephony (basic information)

 - jokingly referred to as: I still don't know

-- a stop-gap technology to digitize analog voice signals then merge them onto a subscribers digital line (was replaced
+- a stop-gap technology to digitize analog voice signals then merge them onto a subscribers digital line (was replaced with

 |